William Contreras Player Props: Brewers vs. White Sox

 William Contreras At The Plate

-- In 36.1% of his games this season, Contreras has had at least one RBI.
-He's picked up more than one in 14.4% and driven in three or more of his team's runs in four contests.
+- Contreras has an RBI in 36 of 98 games this year, with multiple RBI in 14 of them.
+He has also driven in three or more of his team's runs in four contests.

-- In 42 of 97 games this season, he has scored, and 10 of those games included multiple runs.
+- He has scored a run in 42 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.